-The coating will have to be wet sanded off and this process will almost certainly end up removing a bit of the clear coat with it.
+The coating will likely have to be wet sanded off and this process will almost certainly end up removing a bit of the clear coat with it.

 It definitely is worth it.
 Your car will look stunning, be far easier to clean, and require less effort to maintain the finish for years.
 It is critical to buy a quality ceramic coating and apply it properly though.

 Many people opt for having a professional detailer apply it to ensure it is done right and to be able to get a much higher quality ceramic coating that will last orders of magnitude longer than consumer grade ceramic coatings.

 Having your car or truck ceramic coated by a professional isn’t cheap.
 Paint correction must be done to prepare it for the coating.
 The time and materials add up to a hefty sum.

 Saving money is alluring to many making consumer grade ceramics very attractive for someone willing to do the work themselves.
 It should be pointed out that paint correction is still a very good idea and the surface needs to be pristine prior to application.
 The majority of the work is in prepping the surface.

 How To Prep a Car for Ceramic Coating